vividitytech/selfAgent/README.md

 # SefAgent

-llm agent which can learn human characterisitcs from user conversation.
-The key idea is to human personality traits into 13 types, such as openness, conscientiousness, honestness, etc. Based on the converstaion between users and llm agent, it can a vector representation to simulate human personality while responding back to users.
+A llm agent which can learn human characterisitcs from user conversation.
+The key idea is to classify human personality traits into 13 types, such as openness, conscientiousness, honestness, etc. Based on the converstaion between users and llm agent, it can learn a vector representation to simulate human personality while responding back to users.

 A Python implementation which can help agent itself to have human personality traits.
 It has two parts: